Cast Iron Roast Chicken calls for just 3 ingredients. This simple chicken recipe is crispy on the outside and incredibly juicy on the inside.

 Directions

 - Preheat oven to 450 degrees.
 Pat entire chicken, inside and out, very dry with paper towels.
-Season chicken generously with salt and pepper inside and out (use more salt than you think you should - trust me!)
+Season chicken generously with salt and pepper inside and out — use more salt than you think you should.
 Tuck the wings underneath the bird (refer to picture in post) then tie legs together with kitchen twine.

-- Place chicken breast-side up in an oven-proof skillet, roasting pan, or onto a cooling rack set atop a rimmed baking sheet then use a knife or kitchen shears to snip the skin in a few places on the breasts (this ensures the skin doesn't bubble up and burn.)
+- Place chicken breast-side up in an oven-proof cast iron skillet or roasting pan then use a knife or kitchen shears to snip the skin in a few places on the breasts to ensure the skin doesn't bubble up and burn.
 Roast until the skin is deep golden brown on top, 25-30 minutes, then reduce heat to 425 degrees and continue roasting for 20-30 minutes or until an instant-read thermometer reads 165 when inserted into the thickest part of the breast.
 Let chicken rest for 10 minutes before carving.

 Notes